Man Killed In Road Rage Shooting In Springfield Identified, Authorities Say

 Police are trying to pull surveillance video from nearby houses in hopes it could provide some clues as to the killer’s identity.

 “This is a tragedy, which broke tranquility in this town today,” Springfield Township Commissioner Jeff Rudolph said.
-“And I need to tell the residents that we will not stop, as DA Stollsteimer, said until this crime is solved.”MORE NEWS: 21-Year-Old Woman Killed After Disgruntled Patron Fires At Least 15 Shots Into Northeast Philadelphia Bar, Police Say
+“And I need to tell the residents that we will not stop, as DA Stollsteimer, said until this crime is solved.”MORE NEWS: Portion Of Interstate 95 Southbound In Delaware County Closed Due To Crash Investigation